Brett Murray (ice hockey)

-Brett Murray (born July 20, 1998) is a Canadian professional ice hockey left wing who is currently an unrestricted free agent.
-He most recently played for the Rochester Americans of the American Hockey League while under contract to the Buffalo Sabres of the National Hockey League (NHL).
-He played collegiately for Penn State University.
+Brett Murray (born July 20, 1998) is a Canadian professional ice hockey left wing who currently plays for the Shanghai Dragons of the Kontinental Hockey League (KHL).
+He previously played for the Buffalo Sabres of the National Hockey League (NHL) and the Nürnberg Ice Tigers in the Deutsche Eishockey Liga (DEL).

 Playing career

 Junior

-Murray played for the Carleton Place Canadians in the Central Canada Hockey League, where he was part of a league championship in the 2015–16 season.
+Murray played for the Carleton Place Canadians of the Central Canada Hockey League (CCHL), where he won a league championship in the 2015–16 season.

-Murray led the USHL in goals in the 2018–19 season, scoring 41 for the Youngstown Phantoms.
+Murray led the United States Hockey League (USHL) in goals in the 2018–19 season, scoring 41 for the Youngstown Phantoms.
 He was second in the league in points with 76, and was named to the league's First Team at the end of the season.

 College

-Murray joined the Penn State hockey team at the beginning of 2017.
+Murray joined the Penn State Nittany Lions at the beginning of 2017, spending the back half of 2016-17 and returning for 2017–18 before returning to the USHL.

 Professional

 Murray was drafted in the fourth round, 99th overall by the Buffalo Sabres in the 2016 NHL entry draft.

 The Sabres signed him to a one-year AHL contract to play with the Rochester Americans in 2019–20.
 The team then signed him to a two-year entry-level contract ahead of the 2020–21 season.

 Murray was signed to a one-year, two-way contract extension with the Sabres for the 2024–25 season on July 1, 2024.